A Brief History

 Christmas can be and should be fun for everyone.
 A memorable Christmas involves proper planning and budgeting.
 It requires flexibility and open-mindedness.
 Most importantly, though, it’s all about spending time with family, creating fond memories and spreading the cheer.

-Question for students (and subscribers): Please let us know in the comments section below this article.
+Question for students (and subscribers): Did you ever have a particularly memorable Christmas?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!